oscarpoudel/swarm-robot-coordination/README.md

 # Virtual Force-driven Coachbot Swarm Navigation

 This project implements a **decentralized swarm navigation algorithm** inspired by natural systems such as bird flocks and fish schools.
-Using the **(Coachbot swarm robotics platform)[https://github.com/CoachbotSwarm/User-Guide]**, robots perform **circular motion around a nucleus point** while maintaining cohesion and avoiding collisions.
+Using the **[Coachbot swarm robotics platform](https://github.com/CoachbotSwarm/User-Guide)**, robots perform **circular motion around a nucleus point** while maintaining cohesion and avoiding collisions.
 The algorithm combines **circular, cohesion, and separation forces** to enable smooth, collision-free, and scalable swarm behavior.

 ## Features
 - Virtual force-driven swarm coordination